 The input to the model is known from the experimental data for the population influx.
 Use the operating point dialog to specify that this input is known.
 This input will not be varied by the operating point computation during parameter estimation.

 You can also specify options for computing the operating point, by using the options tab in the dialog.
 For example, the option

 Gradient descent with projection is often used to find the operating point for systems that use physical modeling.

-Having specified that the operating point is to be computed, click Estimate and perform parameter estimation again.
+After specifying to compute the operating point, click Estimate and perform parameter estimation again.
 There is no more transient at the beginning of the model response, and there is a much better match between the model response and measured data, which is also reflected by the lower objective/cost function value in the second optimization.
-All these indicate that we have found a good set of parameter values.
+This indicates that a good set of parameter values was found.

 To learn how to put models in a steady state using the

 sdo.optimize command, see Set Model to Steady-State When Estimating Parameters (Code).